mastermind88/cmd2/README.md

 Main Features
 -------------

-- Searchable command history (`history` command and `<Ctrl>+r`) - optionally persistent
-- Text file scripting of your application with `run_script` (`@`) and `_relative_run_script` (`@@`)
-- Python scripting of your application with ``run_pyscript``
-- Run shell commands with ``!``
-- Pipe command output to shell commands with `|`
-- Redirect command output to file with `>`, `>>`
-- Bare `>`, `>>` with no filename send output to paste buffer (clipboard)
-- Optional `py` command runs interactive Python console which can be used to debug your application
-- Optional `ipy` command runs interactive IPython console which can be used to debug your application
-- Option to display long output using a pager with ``cmd2.Cmd.ppaged()``
-- Multi-line commands
-- Special-character command shortcuts (beyond cmd's `?` and `!`)
-- Command aliasing similar to bash `alias` command
-- Macros, which are similar to aliases, but they can contain argument placeholders
-- Ability to run commands at startup from an initialization script
-- Settable environment parameters
-- Parsing commands with arguments using `argparse`, including support for subcommands
-- Unicode character support
+Tab complete all of the goodness
 - Good tab completion of commands, subcommands, file system paths, and shell commands
+- Top-notch tab completion capabilities which are easy to use but very powerful
+- Can provide custom tab completion for the **foo** command by creating a **complete_foo** method History and how it could be used for awesome tab completion
+- Via optional `persistent_history_file` argument to `cmd2.Cmd` initializer
+- `cmd2` in combination with `argparse` also provide several advanced capabilities for automatic tab completion
 - Automatic tab completion of `argparse` flags when using one of the `cmd2` `argparse` decorators

-- Support for Python 3.6+ on Windows, macOS, and Linux
-- Trivial to provide built-in help for all commands
+I feel like these types of completion are important but they don't make sense unless you delve really deep into cmd2.
+- `basic_complete` helper method for tab completion against a list
+- `path_complete` helper method provides flexible tab completion of file system paths
+- `delimiter_complete` helper method for tab completion against a list but each match is split on a delimiter
+- `flag_based_complete` helper method for tab completion based on a particular flag preceding the token being completed
+- `index_based_complete` helper method for tab completion based on a fixed position in the input string

+Python scripting should be super highlighted
+- Python scripting of your application with ``run_pyscript``

+Transcripts are a great feature.
+Not sure if they are more useful for testing or for perhaps creating scripts...
 - Built-in regression testing framework for your applications (transcript-based testing)
 - Transcripts for use with built-in regression can be automatically generated from `history -t` or `run_script -t`
-- Alerts that seamlessly print while user enters text at prompt
-- Colored and stylized output using `ansi.style()`
+- Text file scripting of your application with `run_script` (`@`) and `_relative_run_script` (`@@`)
+- Simple scripting using text files with one command + arguments per line
+- Powerful and flexible built-in Python scripting of your application using the `run_pyscript` command
+- Run arbitrary Python scripts within your `cmd2` application with the ability to also call custom `cmd2` commands

+Not sure about these
+- Macros, which are similar to aliases, but they can contain argument placeholders
+- Ability to run commands at startup from an initialization script

+Readline is useful but how many people actually remember to use it?
+- Readline history using `<Ctrl>+r`, arrow keys, and other [Readline Shortcut keys](http://readline.kablamo.org/emacs.html)
+- `cmd2` `history` command provides flexible and powerful search
+- Searchable command history (`history` command and `<Ctrl>+r`) - optionally persistent

 Installation
 ------------
 On all operating systems, the latest stable version of `cmd2` can be installed using pip: